-How to Manage the Non-Root Users
+How to Manage the Non-Root Users of Linux Backup Server

 You can manage all your non-root users that access Arcserve UDP Agent (Linux) and can define the permissions for the non-root users to limit the access level for Arcserve UDP Agent (Linux).
 You can manage the non-root users by modifying the webserver configuration file (server.cfg file).